Educating youth about substance use is important to help them develop the skills and knowledge to make healthier choices.

 Grades 4-6

 A set of vaping resources for educators including PowerPoint games, worksheets, Kahoot and activity sheets.
 Please cross reference the Ontario curriculum requirements as they may differ from province to province.
-Available in French. - Escape the Vape – Canadian Lung Association
+Available in French. - Lungs are for Life – Canadian Lung Association

 Grades 5-10